PrabhanjanVS/CDN/README.md

 ## 5. Using S3 (AWS) vs GCS

-* You said you currently have an S3 bucket in the USA region and run the GKE cluster in `south-asia` region.
-If you plan to remove the S3 bucket later and use a common bucket, decide whether to use AWS S3 or Google Cloud Storage (GCS).
+*  I have an S3 bucket in the USA region and run the GKE cluster in `south-asia` region.
+Plan to remove the S3 bucket later and use a common bucket.
 Both work; change the `VIDEO_BUCKET_URL` accordingly.

 * If you want to make it cross-cloud: